 Earlier in the day a Coast Guard cutter arrived in the area, as had a Navy helicopter.
 The U.S. Air Force Civil Air Patrol also took part.
 “There are no signs of the helicopter….
 We appreciate the substantial assistance of our partners to continue the search overnight and maximize search efforts in the area.” — Chloe Harmon, Coast Guard Rescue Coordination Center official.

-Another helicopter crash with fatalities has brought our attention back to this $150M/year statewide business.
-That following the incident on April 29, when a Novictor Tour Helicopter went down in a residential neighborhood on Oahu.
-Three people were killed in that incident which is still under investigation, including the well known owner/pilot.
+Yesterday’s incident followed another accident just 8 months ago, when on April 29, a Novictor Tour Helicopter went down in a residential neighborhood at Kailua on Oahu.
+Three people were killed in that incident which is still under investigation, including the pilot.
 The NTSB preliminary report said that witnesses “observed the helicopter in a nose low attitude descending rapidly; none of the rotor blades were moving and the helicopter appeared to be descending vertically with little forward motion.”

 In Hawaii, weather conditions are extremely fast changing.
 That, put together with financial considerations necessitating flying, make the situation worse.
 Perhaps as many as one third of all helicopter accidents here are weather related.

 Blue Hawaiian, which flies on all the islands, crashed in 2011 over Molokai on a sightseeing tour from Maui.
 All five on board died, including two newlyweds and the pilot.
 The company hadn’t been involved in an accident since 2000 when one of their craft crashed on Maui.
 In that incident which also involved a mountainside collision, seven people were killed.
 The NTSB found that it was caused by pilot error in failing to maintain adequate altitude.